 This is to avoid disturbances of the well-functioning emissions trading system for stationary installations and aviation, given the different reduction potentials in those sectors and different factors that influence the demand.
 Legislative drafts do not exclude possible merger of the two trading systems, nevertheless reserve that it should be assessed only after a few years of the functioning of the new emissions trading, and based on information and collected market experience.

-The inherent and distinctive feature of the design presently on the table is an upstream approach to regulated entities in the buildings and road transport sectors.
+The inherent and distinctive feature of the design tabled in 2021 was an upstream approach to regulated entities in the buildings and road transport sectors.

-According to the European Commission in its Communication of 14 July 2021 ('Fit for 55': delivering the EU's 2030 Climate Target on the way to climate neutrality, COM/2021/550 final) system will be focused on upstream fuel suppliers, putting the responsibility on fuel producers to comply with the system, rather than requiring individual households or road transport users to take part directly.
-The Commission proposes to start emissions trading - at the EU level (for example, Germany has its own carbon pricing system for transport and buildings) - in the sectors of road transport and buildings from 2026.
+According to the European Commission Communication of 14 July 2021 ('Fit for 55': delivering the EU's 2030 Climate Target on the way to climate neutrality, COM/2021/550 final) the system was intended to be focused on upstream fuel suppliers, putting the responsibility on fuel producers to comply with the system, rather than requiring individual households or road transport users to take part directly.
+The Commission proposed to start emissions trading - at the EU level (for example, Germany has its own carbon pricing system for transport and buildings) - in the sectors of road transport and buildings from 2026.

 Hence, emissions will be capped, with the cap reduced over time so that total emissions fall.